dhmay/jamstats/README.md

     <img src="https://github.com/dhmay/jamstats/blob/main/resources/jamstats_logo.png" width="300">
 </p>

-Tools for doing statistics and making plots on data from [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files, or from a running scoreboard server.
+Tools for doing statistics and making plots on data from the [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard).
+Read in completed game files or connect to a running scoreboard.
+Write plots out PDF files or start a webserver that anyone on the network can connect to to view plots.

 Various installation options, including a Windows executable that can build plots without using the command line.
 Supports both v4.x and v5.x scoreboard versions.